Calibrating Local Volatility Models with Stochastic Drift and Diffusion: Stochastic Local Volatility Model with Stochastic Interest Rates (SLV2SR)

 Note that in this example we used the $x_t^d$ and $x_t^f$ as the basis functions instead of the short rates $r_t^d$ and $r_t^f$; the deterministic parts $\phi_t^d$ and $\phi_t^f$ of the latter can be absorbed into other coefficients.
 After computing the regression coefficients $a_n$, we can use this regression equation to evaluate the expected value of $U_t$ for given $S_t$, $r_t^d$, and $r_t^f$, which gives us the conditional expectation in (\ref{eqn:relation_leverage_locvol_xyz}).

 \paragraph{Inputs for calibration}

-Our calibration routine expects the following quantities as input for local volatility calibration: \begin{itemize} \item Spot FX rate $S_0$ \item For both domestic and foreign rates, G1++ model parameters mean reversion, volatility and shift function calibrated to market data.
-See \cite{GurrieriNakabayashiWong2009} for some calibration methods for both constant and time dependent cases. \item Coefficients of correlation between all underlying assets: the FX rate, its variance, the domestic and foreign short rates \item Local volatility (with stochastic rates) surface data, as calibrated in Section \ref{sec:calib_lv_sr} \item Heston model (with deterministic rates) parameters, as calibrated in Section \ref{sec:heston_calib} \end{itemize}
+Our calibration routine expects the following quantities as input for leverage function calibration: \begin{itemize} \item Spot FX rate $S_0$ \item For both domestic and foreign rates, G1++ model parameters mean reversion, volatility and shift function calibrated to market data\footnote{See \cite{GurrieriNakabayashiWong2009} for example calibration methods for both constant and time dependent cases.} \item Coefficients of correlation between all underlying assets: the FX rate, its variance, the domestic and foreign short rates \item Local volatility (with stochastic rates) surface data, as calibrated in Section \ref{sec:calib_lv_sr} \item Heston model (with deterministic rates) parameters, as calibrated in Section \ref{sec:heston_calib} \end{itemize}

 \paragraph{Steps for calibration}

 In our framework, we calibrate the leverage function surface time slice by time slice, in a bootstrapping fashion.
 Let $t_i; i=0, \ldots, n$ be the increasing sequence of times where we will perform the calibration.
 The first time slice is $t_0 = 0$. \begin{enumerate} \item For $t_0$, (\ref{eqn:relation_leverage_locvol_xyz}) simplifies to $\sigma_{\text{LV}}(K, 0)^2 = L(K, 0)^2 U_0$, where $\sigma_{\text{LV}}(K, t)^2$ is the local volatility with stochastic rates.
 Use this equation to evaluate the leverage function for the $t_0$ slice for a predetermined range of strikes. \item For each of the subsequent positive time slices $t_j, j \geq 1$, simulate the SDE system (\ref{eqn:SDE_stochlv_stochir_Tfwd}) up to time $t_j$.
 Compute the Monte Carlo estimate for the expectation appearing in (\ref{eqn:relation_leverage_locvol_xyz}) for a predetermined range of strikes.
 Use this equation to obtain the leverage function values.
 These leverage function values will be used during subsequent simulation steps from time $t_j$ to time $t_{j + 1}$. \end{enumerate} The strike grid for the leverage function $L(K, t)$ is chosen to be the same as the strike grid for the local volatility $\sigma_{\text{LV}}(K, t)$ to avoid any inaccuracy introduced by interpolation.